All Episodes

 I'm wondering.

-I didn't try Jason, but I bet you Jason would have been up because he probably was still a coyote up there.
+I didn't try, Jason, but I bet you Jason would have been up because he probably was still a coyote up there.

 No, he would write me back.

-He's always written me back with a big one.
+He's always written me back.

 Jay.